Newtonian-Games/guild-wars-json-data/README.md

 ## Creating a Postgres Database (optional)

 > Follow these instructions to turn the JSON files into a normalized Postgres DB!
-You don't need to keep using Supabase afterwards if you don't want since it creates a regular Postgres DB you can connect to!
+You don't need to keep using Supabase afterwards if you don't want since it creates a regular Postgres DB you can connect to.

 To run migrations for this project, use the Supabase CLI: